efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/features.md

 styled to your preference,
 and with
-automatic resolution of name aliases including common shortcodes and custom strings.
+automatic resolution of name aliases including common Slack/GitHub emoji shortcodes and custom strings.

 Upon acivation, your chosen emoji is simply
 **pasted in the previously-focused window**.